sebastianstupak/language-analysis-browser-extension/README.md

-# language-analysis-browser-extension
+# Language analysis browser extension

-Browser extension for web page language analysis
+Uses WXT + React as a starter.